African House Snake Basics & FAQ

 Tanzanian Stripe House Snake, 60% is really the sweet spot.
 Too much drier and they wont shed right, too much more humid and they develop respiratory issues.
 These are not a beginners snake.

-Namibian Bug Eye (B mentalis): Humidity 40% they really dont tolerate very high humidity for long. higher heat 82 cold and 92 hot.
-These are nocturnal desert dwelling animals, which definitely need a solid night cycle to feed.
+Namibian Bug Eye (B mentalis): Humidity 40-50% they really dont tolerate very high humidity for long. higher heat 82 cold and 92 hot.
+These are nocturnal desert dwelling animals, which seem to really need a solid night light cycle to feed.

 Spotted House Snake: These guys surprisingly don't want to be too warm.
 Like 85 tops.
-Definitely provide the tightest hides possibly they looove to be wedged into things.
+Definitely provide the tightest hides possible they looove to be wedged into things.
+The retes stack is the absolute favorite for spotteds.
 Same with swazi rock snakes but i'm still working out the kinks on those.

-Olive Snake (inoratus): These guys will hate you if you don't give them large water dish to soak in, even swim in, they are a water snake so make sure you give them that.
+Olive Snake (inoratus): These guys will hate you if you don't give them large water dish to soak in, even swim in, they are basically a water snake so make sure you give them that.
+I even have one girl that drags her prey into the water before she eats it.
+Thats definitely odd, but it does go to show the need for a solid water feature.

 A word on parasites:

 Captive born house snakes are a pleasure and easy to keep.
 However, you absolutely do need to deworm your wild caught house snakes.
-Especially wild caught file snakes who are prone to catching lung flukes that are deadly and transmittable to humans.
 Wild caught house snakes may be prone to biting (often a dewormed housie does stop biting after treatment), look or seem uncomfortable for no reason (pacing, scared), not eat or eat voraciously but still fail to gain weight long term.
-They sometimes vomit food for seemingly no reason.
-They sometimes rally for a few months and then die inexplicably.
+They sometimes vomit food for 'seemingly no reason'.
+They sometimes rally for a few months and then die 'inexplicably'.
 If kept long term but not dewormed they often have reproductive issues.
 These can all be avoided by deworming.
-Good news is deworming is not expensive or difficult.
+Good news is deworming is not very expensive, or difficult.

 Dont get me wrong, wild caught snakes have a place in the hobby, they offer strong genetic material to refresh bloodlines and provide diversity amongst other things.
 I keep several of them myself.
-I'm not knocking the practice, but if you purchase wild caught snakes you absolutely must take responsibility for their health and acclimation which includes the deworming process.
+I'm not knocking the practice, but if you purchase wild caught snakes you absolutely must take responsibility for their acclimation which includes the deworming process.
+The consequences of not doing so can be catastrophic to their health.

 Sadly there are many wild caught house snakes being sold as "captive born".
 So how do I know if my snake is wild caught?

 Typically speaking cape house snakes, and the rarer species of house snakes in the US will not be wild caught.
 However that doesn't guarantee that they will be parasite free as they can be kept in collections with other wild caught snakes that could have infected them.
 Buying a hatchling from an unknown source is also no guarantee, as they often are hatched in captivity from stressed out imported wild caught mothers, then regularly fail to thrive "inexplicably".
-The best thing to do with any snake you aren't certain of its origin is to have it dewormed.
+The best thing to do with any snake you aren't certain of its origin is to have it tested and dewormed.
 Its typically done with panacur, flagyl, or both.
-Fluke treatment will need praziquantel which has low safety margins so definitely do not attempt to treat file snakes yourself outside of veterinary supervision.
+Some parasites will require other medications that have low safety margins and will absolutely need veterinary supervision.
+Some animals are not in a condition where they can survive the deworming process and it will need to be delayed while other issues are addressed.
+So please do not "shotgun treat".
+Its best to get a fecal floatation test done.
+Any veterinarian regardless of specialty can perform this simple test.
+In my area, at the time of writing, this runs $40 a test to give you an idea.

 I hope this page was helpful to you in your research on the captive care of house snakes.
 Thank you for reading it!
 Should you decide you'd like to add a new snake to your household please feel free to browse the available page, or contact me should you have more questions :)

 Dont get me wrong, wild caught snakes have a place in the hobby, they offer strong genetic material to refresh bloodlines and provide diversity amongst other things.
 I keep several of them myself.
-I'm not knocking the practice, but if you purchase wild caught snakes you absolutely must take responsibility for their health and acclimation which includes the deworming process.
+I'm not knocking the practice, but if you purchase wild caught snakes you absolutely must take responsibility for their acclimation which includes the deworming process.
+The consequences of not doing so can be catastrophic to their health.

 Sadly there are many wild caught house snakes being sold as "captive born".
 So how do I know if my snake is wild caught?

 Typically speaking cape house snakes, and the rarer species of house snakes in the US will not be wild caught.
 However that doesn't guarantee that they will be parasite free as they can be kept in collections with other wild caught snakes that could have infected them.
 Buying a hatchling from an unknown source is also no guarantee, as they often are hatched in captivity from stressed out imported wild caught mothers, then regularly fail to thrive "inexplicably".
-The best thing to do with any snake you aren't certain of its origin is to have it dewormed.
+The best thing to do with any snake you aren't certain of its origin is to have it tested and dewormed.
 Its typically done with panacur, flagyl, or both.
-Fluke treatment will need praziquantel which has low safety margins so definitely do not attempt to treat file snakes yourself outside of veterinary supervision.
+Some parasites will require other medications that have low safety margins and will absolutely need veterinary supervision.
+Some animals are not in a condition where they can survive the deworming process and it will need to be delayed while other issues are addressed.
+So please do not "shotgun treat".
+Its best to get a fecal floatation test done.
+Any veterinarian regardless of specialty can perform this simple test.
+In my area, at the time of writing, this runs $40 a test to give you an idea.

 I hope this page was helpful to you in your research on the captive care of house snakes.
 Thank you for reading it!
 Should you decide you'd like to add a new snake to your household please feel free to browse the available page, or contact me should you have more questions :)